 Your site’s text content and settings are all saved into a MySQL database.
 Everything else is saved as a file on the web server.

 There are two different types (or flavors) of WordPress websites:

-- Self Hosted – Often referred to as “.org”, this is the downloadable version of WordPress and main focus of our guide.
+- Self Hosted – Often referred to as “.org,” this is the downloadable version of WordPress and the main focus of our guide.
 It requires that you have some space on a web server (and access to create a database) to install the software.
-The good news is that just about every web hosting company out there has accounts that can run a WordPress website.
+The good news is that just about every web hosting company out there have accounts that can run a WordPress website.
 You are then free to edit or augment the software to fit your needs.

 How to Install WordPress

 The self-hosted flavor of WordPress is famous for its “5 Minute Install” (the link has full step-by-step install instructions).
-In order to install WordPress this way, you’ll need:
+In order to install WordPress this way, you’ll need the following:

 - A fresh copy of WordPress, which you should unzip into a desired folder on your computer.

 - A MySQL Database (you should be able to create one through your host’s control panel).

 - An FTP client (FileZilla is a nice, free option).